 The request will be sent to the person responsible for your area and/or category.
 You will need to follow the instructions online and provide the information about your race experience and placings.
 The information you provide should include the race date, name, type of event, category, number of participants, and placing.
 If the administrator approves the upgrade, your account will be changed so that when you request a new license, the category will be changed.
-For USCF category changes, local Association representatives will also provide stickers for your license if you are not requesting a new one.
-Note that USCF category 1 and NORBA Semi-Pro and Pro upgrades require a license reissue.
-A NORBA Pro license must be an international license
+For road, track, and cyclocross category changes, local Association representatives will also provide stickers for your license if you are not requesting a new one.
+Note that road, track, and cyclocross category 1 and mountain bike Semi-Pro and Pro upgrades require a license reissue.
+A mountain bike Pro license must be an international license.